 Spiral Journey International Facilitator Development Program

 Join an international cohort of people dedicated to the Great Turning towards a just and thriving future for all beings.
-Participate in our 6-month online learning community to develop facilitation skills in the Work That Reconnects.
+Participate in our 7-month online learning community to develop facilitation skills in the Work That Reconnects.

 “This Spiral Journey program has been life-changing.
 It expanded my experience and understanding of the art of facilitation, deepened my commitment to the essential work of decolonizing our minds and culture, and brought new inspiration, purpose and friendships into my life.” ~Carol Russel, 2021 cohort

-The Spiral Journey Facilitator Development Program (FDP) is designed to meet the needs of people who aspire to facilitate the Work That Reconnects, supporting emerging and experienced facilitators in deepening their theoretical understanding of the Work and developing their skills in facilitation so they feel confident in bringing the Work to their communities.
-We give special attention to social justice issues and reframing the Work That Reconnects so it can serve to dismantle oppression and foster liberation for all.
-We especially invite People of the Global Majority from around the world to join us.
+The Spiral Journey International Facilitator Development Program (FDP) is designed to meet the needs of people who aspire to facilitate the Work That Reconnects, supporting emerging and experienced facilitators in deepening their theoretical understanding of the Work and developing their skills in facilitation so they feel confident in bringing the Work to their communities.

 One’s ability to guide others through the Work That Reconnects is enhanced by one’s own personal work, knowledge of and engagement in social and ecological challenges, developing one’s skills as a facilitator, and working to dismantle the social systems and conditioning that induce oppressive and compliant behavior (often unconsciously).
 Our intensive program weave all these dimensions together.